-K-MASS HAS BEEN SPECIFICALLY FORMULATED FOR PROTECTION OF CPCE IN HYDROCARBON FIRES
+K-MASS HAS BEEN SPECIFICALLY FORMULATED FOR PROTECTION OF CRITICAL PROCESS CONTROL EQUIPMENT (CPCE) IN HYDROCARBON FIRES

 K-MASS is a proprietary moldable epoxy intumescent epoxy that becomes reactive in the presence of heat, expanding to several times its original thickness as it develops the insulating char that inhibits CPCE temperature rise.
 This pyrolytic reaction shields wire insulation, solder connections, circuit boards, terminal blocks, relays and metallurgy allowing the CPCE to remain operational during the fire.